Ill health retirement and your pension

 It is important to note that fresh medical evidence is required to be submitted with an appeal.

-Whilst it is possible to appeal a decision to decline or to award a Tier 1/lower tier pension it is not possible to appeal the award of a Tier 2/upper tier pension (certainly not without risking the loss of the payment of an ill health pension altogether).
+Whilst it is possible to appeal a decision to decline or to award a Tier 1/lower tier pension it is not common to appeal the award of a Tier 2/upper tier pension.
+Members awarded a Tier 2/upper tier pension who are faced with an annual allowance tax charge and wish to avoid this may look to appeal for Tier 1/lower tier award but should be aware that this can risk the loss of the payment of an ill health pension altogether

 I applied while employed, left employment and my application was then unsuccessful